 Countertops and Backsplashes

 The countertops and backsplashes tend to take a beating in most kitchens, so seize the opportunity to clean, buff and polish yours.
 What you use to clean with will be dictated by the material.
 Marble, for example, responds well to warm, soapy water, but don’t use anything abrasive or anything that contains lemon juice or acid.
 Scrub away to your heart’s content until the countertops and backsplash shine.
-Check out these subway tile backsplash ideas that are totally timeless.

 It’s easy to get so caught up in your cleaning duties that you forget about light fixtures, which are probably dustier and greasier than you may have realized.
 If the fixtures have glass domes or pendants that can be removed, soak them in a sink full of warm, soapy water and gently wipe with a sponge.
 Resist the temptation to throw them in the dishwasher, which could cause the glass to break.
 Looking for some decor inspiration?
-Check out the coolest lighting trends that will transform any room.

 To give your dishwasher a deep clean, remove the racks and use a toothpick to clean out any grunge that may have built up within the holes in the spinning arms.
 Scrub the grate where the water drains.
 If there’s a removable filter, take that out and soak in warm, soapy water.
 Run the machine, empty, on a hot water cycle, which will remove any stains and lingering odours.
-You can also check out 15 things you didn’t know your dishwasher could do.

 To give your wooden cutting boards a deep clean, cut a lemon in half, sprinkle on a generous heap of kosher salt and scrub with the lemon.
 This will remove any grease and grime without damaging the wood.
 Rinse with water and when dry, apply a little oil (canola is recommended) with a paper towel and rub it in.